metagn/metagn/README.md

-If you want to support my work please consider [sponsoring](https://github.com/sponsors/metagn/) (including one-time donations) or [donating](https://www.buymeacoffee.com/metagn).
+If you want to support my work please consider [sponsoring](https://github.com/sponsors/metagn/) (no fees) or [donating via Buy Me a Coffee](https://www.buymeacoffee.com/metagn).
 Being a student in Turkey, any amount means a lot.

 #### Links